Alex & Josh / Dorset

 So I’m attempting to feature a wedding a week on the website with all this free time, well I might as well keep busy.
 Next up on the list is Alex & Josh’s simply beautiful St Giles House wedding in Wimborne.
-One of my new favourite wedding venues in Dorset and with good reason, this place was made for celebrations.
+One of my new favourite wedding venues in Dorset and with good reason, this place was made for events & celebrations.

 I photograph weddings all around the UK and across Europe.
-Still, it’s nice to be able to document a wedding a little closer to home.
+So, it's amazing to be able to document a wedding a little closer to home.
 So when Alex & Josh got in touch and told me that they were getting married at St Giles House in Dorset, I was very much hoping they would book me.
 Luckily for me after a lovely chat they told me they wanted to go ahead and I started to do a little research on this historic house.

 Driving up on the morning of the wedding; it felt like summer had arrived.
 Couples are cycling down the winding country roads as they enjoy the warming sun on their backs.
 Hikers are exploring the picturesque Dorset countryside with a sneaky pub lunch on route and kids are playing football in the village streets of Wimborne St Giles.
 A gorgeous day for a wedding!

-It’s only when you arrive at this Charming Country House you realise how good it is for a wedding.
+It’s only when you arrive at this charming Country House you realise how stunning it is for a wedding.
 Built-in the sixteenth century by the first Earl of Shaftesbury and continually improved with his successors.
 It has now been lovingly restored by the 12th Earl of Shaftesbury.
 You can see the hard work and dedication that has been undertaken to get this beautiful estate back to its former glory.
 Each room seems to have a distinct personality, enough for each wedding to have similarities but be equally unique at the same time.

 Up in the Bridal Suite, Alex and her bridesmaids are starting to get ready.
 This is probably one of my favourite rooms in the house.
 Beautifully printed wallpapers adorn the walls with elements of exposed wood & brickwork scattered across, it screams character—all with pools of light cascading in from the large open windows.